textpattern/textpattern-curated-plugins-list/README.md

 * `datePublished`:\
   Release date (in ISO 8601 `yyyy-mm-dd` format) of version.
 * `legacy`:\
   One or more releases that are specifically for older versions of Textpattern.
-Each legacy release must be labelled with the maximum version of Textpattern it worked with.
+Each legacy release must be labelled with the maximum version series of Textpattern it worked with.
 For example `4.6`.

 ## License